envoyproxy/gateway/site/content/en/latest/tasks/security/jwt-claim-authorization.md

 title: "JWT Claim-Based Authorization"
 ---

 This task provides instructions for configuring JWT claim-based authorization.
-JWT claim-based authorization checks if an incoming request has the required claims before routing the request to a backend service.
+JWT claim-based authorization checks if an incoming request has the required JWT claims before routing the request to a backend service.

 Envoy Gateway introduces a new CRD called [SecurityPolicy][SecurityPolicy] that allows the user to configure JWT claim-based authorization.